aloussase/clean-architecture-workshop/README.md

    application logic should be kept separate from the UI code (an HTTP API counts as UI code)

+## Guidelines

+1. Divide the app into 3 layers: UI (e.g. controllers), domain and data
+2. The UI layer should be as dumb as possible
+3. REMEMBER: the Dependency Inversion Principle

 ## License
 MIT